karenortizbecerra/website/content/publication/1. jmp/index.md

 ployment rates over the medium term.
 These findings shed light on the implications of structural change within rural economies and the potential distributional impacts of consolidation across producers and workers."

 # Summary.
 An optional shortened abstract.
-summary:  __Job Market Paper__ _(New Draft Coming Soon)._ <br />I study the implications of land consolidation on the structural transformation of rural economies.
+summary:  _(New Draft Coming Soon)._ <br />I study the implications of land consolidation on the structural transformation of rural economies.
 Theoretical and empirical results suggest that consolidation might lead to a shift of labor out of agriculture along with a reduction in workers' income.